Skip to main content

 >>> Last update of whois database: 2022-03-01T04:03:24Z <<<

-What address does a domain name resolve to?
+Determining the address of a domain name

 nslookup [address]